artichoke/playground/README.md

 ## Contributing

-Artichoke aspires to be a Ruby 2.6.3-compatible implementation of the Ruby programming language.
+Artichoke aspires to be an [MRI Ruby-compatible][mri-target] implementation of the Ruby programming language.
 [There is lots to do][github-issues].

 If the Artichoke Playground does not run Ruby source code in the same way that MRI does, it is a bug and we would appreciate if you [filed an issue so we can